 “We’re not opposed to them — like 100 per cent student involvement is great and in fact we’re going to be working on making more opportunities available within the CSSU,” Panero Armoska remarked.
 “But… we literally are trying to get the CSSU more organized and have a better structure and stability right now and we can’t endorse events that we literally did not organize or are at or anything like that because it can really poorly reflect on us.”

-According to him, the CSSU has met with representatives of the committees, including Sengupta-Kali.
+According to him, the CSSU has met with representatives of the committees, including Kali.

-However, Sengupta-Kali denied claims that the committees were passing themselves off as representatives of the CSSU.
+However, Kali denied claims that the committees were passing themselves off as representatives of the CSSU.

 “Constantly, we’ve been trying to assert that no, we’re not trying to be a rival CSSU or usurp the CSSU,” he said, “but we do want to see CSSU change a bit in terms of how it accepts community involvement and how can get involved.”